crabcanon/crabcanon.github.com/_posts/2016-02-10-javascript-design-pattern-encapsulation.md

 ```

-2.2. `Private Methods Using Underscores`
+<mark>2.2.
+Private Methods Using Underscores</mark>

-By adding an underscore to the beginning of each method or attribute, other programmers will know that it's intended to be private or is used internally, and accessing or setting it directly may have unintended consequences.
+By adding an underscore to the beginning of each method or attribute, other programmers will know that it's intended to be private, and accessing or setting it directly may have unintended consequences.
 Though this is not a measure to get at the root of the problem, it's less likely other programmers will do something unintentionally.

 ```javascript
 var Phone = function(imei, manufacture, model) {